-Rewards may take 90 to 180 days or greater for the member to receive.
-Incentives and rewards are non-transferrable.
-Members will lose access to earned incentives and rewards if they voluntarily disenroll from the Humana plan or lose Medicaid eligibility for more than one-hundred eighty (180) days.
+Incentives and rewards may take 90 to 180 days or greater to be received.
+Incentives and rewards are nontransferable to other Managed Care Plans or other programs.
+Members will lose access to earned incentives and rewards if they voluntarily disenroll from the Humana Medical Plan or lose Medicaid eligibility for more than 180 days.